SWoskowiak/ledStrip/README.md

 ### clear

-This function requires no payload as it simply just clears the animation interval and turns all leds off
+This message requires no payload as it simply just clears the animation interval and turns all leds off

+### report

+This message requires no payload and if you subscribed to the `status` topic in the AWS IoT mqqt client the device will publish it's IP address to it.
+Useful for when you need to ssh into the device to make changes.

+## Note on running processess

+In order to keep the node process running even after restarts and potential crashes we utilize PM2.

+This documentation covers the installation process: http://www.arroyocode.com/raspberry-pi-nodejs-web-server-with-pm2/